-2020 2019
+2021 2020

 \$000 \$000

 Financial assets:

-Other receivables - -
+Other receivables -

 Financial liabilities:

-Trade payables, other payables, warrants and other long-term liabilities 3,232 1,586
+Trade payables, share funds received in advance and other payables 5,994 5,139

 Financial risks factors:

 The Group's activities are exposed to foreign exchange risk.
 The Group's comprehensive risk management plan focuses on activities and strategies that reduce adverse effects on the financial performance of the Group to a minimum.